gracelang/language/spec.md

 Grace is a pure object-oriented language.
 All computation proceeds by _requesting_ an object — the target of the request — to execute a method with a particular *name*.
-The response of the receiver is to execute the method, and to answer the return value of the method.
+The response of the target is to execute the method, and to answer the return value of the method.

 Grace distinguishes the act of *requesting* a method (what Smalltalk calls